raviolishipping/woocommerce-plugin/README.txt

 = What are Ravioli boxes? =

 Ravioli boxes are reusable shipping boxes sold by Ravioli Logistik UG (haftungsbeschränkt).
-If you have an ecommerce shop, you use Ravioli boxes to send your products.
-Your customers then drop off the empty box at a DHL point after unpacking the products and is sent back to us.
+If you have an e-commerce shop, you can use Ravioli boxes to send your products.
+Your customers then drop off the empty box at a DHL point after unpacking the products and is send back to us.
-We clean and prepare the box for it's next trip and make it easy for any ecommerce shop to adopt reusable shippingg boxes.
+We clean and prepare the box for its next trip and make it easy for any e-commerce shop to offer reusable shipping boxes.

 = Do I need to be a Ravioli customer to use the plugin? =